 SEA Topic Likely effect?
-Y/N Description of effect Effect likely to be significant in the context of SEA? for the development of suitable renewable energy infrastructure in the form of solar photovoltaic farms.
-Material Assets (Including minerals resources, waste considerations) Y The Sheepy Parish Neighbourhood Plan may lead to small increases in the Neighbourhood Area's waste management requirements through supporting the delivery of new housing.
+Y/N Description of effect Effect likely to be significant in the context of SEA?
+The proposed policy approach of the Sheepy Parish Neighbourhood Plan also shows support for the development of suitable renewable energy infrastructure in the form of solar photovoltaic farms.
+Material Assets (Including minerals resources, waste considerations) Υ The Sheepy Parish Neighbourhood Plan may lead to small increases in the Neighbourhood Area's waste management requirements through supporting the delivery of new housing.
 No mineral sites or resources are likely to be affected as a result of the Sheepy Parish Neighbourhood Plan.
 Potential increases in waste as a direct result of the Sheepy Parish Neighbourhood Plan will be managed through statutory requirements regarding waste management.
 Due to their limited magnitude, effects are therefore unlikely to be significant in the context of the SEA Directive.
 Cultural Heritage (Including historic environment, cultural heritage, historic settings) Y The housing allocation proposed through the Sheepy Parish Neighbourhood Plan has the potential to have effects on the fabric and setting of historic environment assets.
 Whilst three scheduled monuments (a 'sensitive area' as defined by the Planning Practice Guidance) are located within the Neighbourhood Area, namely the moated site at Pinwall, the Barn at New House Grange and the Battle of Bosworth Field, they are unlikely to be directly affected by the proposed housing development site at Hornsey Rise Memorial Home, Wellsborough due to their relative distance (5.6km, 4.1km and 3.1km respectively) from this site.
-In terms of the conservation area within the Parish, the proposed site is located approximately 1.4km north of the Sibson Conservation Area and it is unlikely that the proposed housing site would have a significant effect on the integrity of this Conservation Area.
+In terms of the conservation area within the Parish, the proposed site is located approximately 1.4km north of the Sibson Conservation Area and it is unlikely that the proposed